Khor Virap Monastery: Ararat Views & How to Visit

 Most first-timers don’t realise they can do this: you can climb straight down into Gregory’s prison.
 In the corner of the compound stands the little St Gevorg (Gevorgi) chapel, and set into its floor is a hole.
 A near-vertical metal ladder drops through it into the pit itself - a round, bottle-shaped stone chamber roughly six metres deep and about four metres across, the traditional dungeon where Gregory spent those thirteen years.

 Be honest with yourself before you commit.
-The ladder is steep and the shaft is narrow; you go down facing the rungs, and it is warm and airless at the bottom with a queue forming above you.
-If you have any trouble with heights, tight spaces or dodgy knees, give it a miss - the pit is small and there is nothing to see down there but bare walls, and that is rather the point.
-Leave the good camera up top, take it slowly, and let people come up before you go down, because there is no room to pass.
+The ladder is steep and the shaft is narrow; you go down facing the rungs, and it’s warm and airless at the bottom with a queue forming above you.
+If you have any trouble with heights, tight spaces or dodgy knees, give it a miss - the pit is small and there’s nothing to see down there but bare walls, and that’s rather the point.
+Leave the good camera up top, take it slowly, and let people come up before you go down, because there’s no room to pass.
 Most visitors spend two minutes below and are glad they went.

 The Ararat view - and when you’ll actually get it

-The reason Khor Virap is on every Armenian postcard is the mountain.
+The reason Khor Virap is on every Armenian postcard, tourism poster and brandy label is the mountain.
 Mount Ararat - a dormant volcano whose greater peak tops out at 5,137 m - is the national symbol, printed on the coat of arms and gazed at from half the country.
+This low hill with a monastery on it’s simply the best place in the country to stand beneath it, which is why the view here counts as Armenia’s signature shot.
 The cruel twist is that Ararat has stood inside Turkey since the borders were redrawn after the First World War, and the frontier a stone’s throw from the monastery has been closed since 1993.
-From the hill you look straight across the fenced no-man’s-land at a mountain Armenians cannot set foot on.
+From the hill you look straight across the fenced no-man’s-land at a mountain Armenians can’t set foot on.

-While you are up there you will meet the doves.
+While you are up there you’ll meet the doves.
 Vendors near the gate sell white doves in cages to release toward Ararat - a wish for luck and a nod to Noah, whose ark, the old stories say, came to rest on the mountain.
-It is touristy, and the birds are trained to loop home, but it photographs beautifully and the small fee is part of the ritual.
+It’s touristy, and the birds are trained to loop home, but it photographs beautifully and the small fee is part of the ritual.
 Pope John Paul II released doves from here in 2001, and Pope Francis prayed at Khor Virap in 2016; you are in well-trodden company.

 Getting there, hours and what it costs

-Public transport is the weak point: there is no direct bus to the monastery, and the marshrutkas heading toward Ararat town leave you out on the highway with a long walk in.
+Public transport is the weak point: there’s no direct bus to the monastery, and the marshrutkas heading toward Ararat town leave you out on the highway with a long walk in.
 Realistically you have three good options, and which suits you depends on how much you want to linger:

 - An organised day tour is the simplest fix and usually the best value, because Khor Virap is almost always bundled with other southern sights (see below) - a driver-guide handles the logistics and you just turn up.